Master Teaching Fellows Program

 - Social Studies

-The first cohort will begin in Spring of 2023.
+The first cohort began in Spring of 2023.
 Fellows will work and study over 17 months, be able to apply for a WA State residency teaching certificate in June 2024, and graduate with and master’s degree in August 2024.

 There will be an ongoing recruitment and application process for Cohort 1 beginning April 2022: